ghc-proposals/ghc-proposals/proposals/0000-add-GC-traceable-pointers.md

 + Save a closure length word.
 + Save an offset word.

-Which would be `3*8 = 16` bytes a 64bit machine!
+Which would be `3*8 = 16` bytes on a 64bit machine!

-For FFI code, we should be able write:
+For FFI code, we should be able to write:

 ```
 memcpy :: GAddr# -> GAddr# -> Int# -> IO ()